 I love this city.
 I love its concoction of old and new, beautiful and ugly, colour and grey.
 I love its history and its stories.
 Everywhere you go you find something to peer at and wonder.
 Most of all I love its great arterial river and the Thames features heavily in my work.
 I like to spend time on its shores and bridges gazing at the life and the soul of its being.
 When I take photos or make sketches I am looking at those elements that make it so special – the lines, textures and shapes.
 Through those elements, I want to convey the subtle conflict between the beauty and the brutalism of the landscape and how that makes us feel.

 Shapes and form are a big part of my work, as seen in my ‘Vessel’ series.
 I think a form can breathe a life of its own and exude a distinct feeling.
 When I look at them I feel comfort and ease but with an edge of something slightly subversive too.

-I’ve also been working on a series – ‘ Faded Memories’ – exploring images from my childhood.
+I’ve also been working on a series – ‘ Faded Memories’ – exploring images from my childhood from holidays and experiences.
 Planes feature quite strongly and other vehicles but also ‘snaphots’ of moments.
 I’ve tried to convey the almost rose-tinted, hazy and other-worldly view of those memories through my choice of colours, texture and distressed image transfer from photographs onto painting.’

 After gaining her Fine Art Honours degree from Leeds in the mid 80s, Amanda has led a varied artistic career.